-Northeastern University provides innovative admission and enrollment programs and opportunities that advance the university’s mission and help meet students’ needs.
-Students who apply for admission to Northeastern, based on their credentials, may be automatically offered direct entry into some of these programs and, in some cases, may be referred for consideration into other programs.
-Northeastern is continually assessing our specialized entry programs and opportunities, and additional programs and opportunities may become available while existing programs and opportunities may be modified.
-For a complete list of our specialized programs and opportunities, visit the specialized programs webpage.
+Northeastern University offers admission and enrollment programs and opportunities that advance the university’s mission and help meet students’ needs.
+Students who apply for admission to Northeastern may be automatically offered direct entry into some of these programs or, in some cases, may be referred to other specialized entry programs.
+These selections are based on a holistic review of students’ applications.
+Northeastern continually assesses our specialized entry programs and opportunities, and additional programs and opportunities may become available while existing programs and opportunities may be modified.
+For a complete list of our specialized programs and opportunities, visit the Specialized Entry Programs website.

 General Studies Program

-General Studies is a first-year program designed to help Northeastern students find academic success in their freshman year and beyond.
+General Studies is a first-year program designed to help students build skills for academic success in their freshman year and beyond.
 General Studies students spend their freshman year immersed in a combination of first-year requirements, NUpath courses, and introductory courses for their intended major.
 See additional information.

 Torch Scholars Program